 The various stages from country programming to project completion and evaluation are known collectively as ADB's project cycle.
-Documents produced in the course of a project are disclosed throughout the project cycle according to the disclosure requirements specified under the Public Communications Policy (PCP).
+Documents produced in the course of a project are disclosed throughout the project cycle according to the disclosure requirements specified under the Access to Information Policy.

 ADB provides financing for projects that will effectively contribute to the economic and social development of the country concerned and have the strongest poverty reduction impact in conformity with the country and ADB strategies.

 ADB works with each developing member country to define a medium-term development strategy and operational program called a country partnership strategy (CPS).
 The CPS is aligned with the country's development plan and poverty reduction goals, and its preparation with the DMC's development planning cycle.